-Does a Prior Conviction Disqualify You from Intervention-in-Lieu of Conviction Under Ohio Law?
+Does a Prior Conviction Disqualify You from Intervention-in-Lieu of Conviction Under Ohio Law?/ January 13, 2014

-Today I received a call from a person in Columbus, Ohio with a prior history of felony convictions for several drug possession and trafficking offenses.
+Today I received a call from a person in Columbus, Ohio.
+He had a prior history of felony convictions for several drug possession and trafficking offenses.
 He is currently charged with a F-5 drug possession case.
 The question he asked was this: “Does my prior record of felony drug convictions disqualify me from avoiding a new conviction under Ohio’s intervention in lieu of conviction statute?”